monsoonmaelstrom/book2/book2.md

 “Could be useful.”

-“I’ll see what I can do,” he tells me with a sigh.
+“I’ll see what I can do,” he agrees with a sigh.

-“Thanks,” I say leaning further over the railing, trying to decide if I want to broach the next topic of conversation, and the answer is that I really, really don’t.
+“Thanks,” I murmur, leaning further over the railing, trying to decide if I want to broach the next topic of conversation, and the answer is that I really, really don’t.
 Part of me thinks Liam probably has a right to know, but a bigger part of me would prefer to never discuss it.
 To lock away all of the bits of myself I don’t like, pretend they don’t exist, and never talk about them.
 Only now his life is my life, and I’m unsure what that entitles him to know.
 Davy thinks I should tell him, but he’s one to talk.
 I sigh.

 “What?”
-Liam asks me when I’m quiet for a few minutes.
+Liam probes when I’m quiet for a few minutes.

 “Hmm?”

-“I recognize that look on your face.”
+“I recognize that look on your face, Hazel.”

 “What look?”

-“That look of discontent that says you’re trying to decide if you should tell me something or not,” he supplies.
+“That look of discontent that says you’re trying to decide if you should tell me something or not,” he responds.
 “And the answer is yes.
 You should tell me.”

 “You like knowing everything.
-That doesn’t mean I like sharing everything,” I say tersely.
+That doesn’t mean I like sharing everything,” I comment tersely.

 “I know,” he states before falling silent.
 Waiting.